VGVentures/very_good_engineering/src/content/docs/widgets/index.md

 Each page should be composed of two classes: a `Page`, which is responsible for defining the page's route and gathering all the dependencies needed from the context; and a `View`, where the "real" implementation of the UI resides.

-This allows easier separation of dependencies from the view itself, which makes it easier to test the views.
+Distinguishing between a `Page` and its `View` allows the `Page` to provide dependencies to the `View`, enabling the view's dependencies to be mocked when testing.

 ```dart
 class LoginPage extends StatelessWidget {